coffee2code/auto-hyperlink-urls/readme.txt

 == Changelog ==

 = () =
+* Fix: Fix and improve handling of parentheses in URLs
 * Fix: Prevent error when `can_do_hyperlink()` is passed an invalid URL
 * Change: Reformat code (minor) for `hyperlink_urls()` to sync with core coding standards
 * Change: Update plugin framework to 047